LitSignal/site-policy/Policies/github-open-source-applications-terms-and-conditions.md

 Not applicable

-These Litsignal Open Source Applications Terms and Conditions ("Application Terms") are a legal agreement between you (either as an individual or on behalf of an entity) and Litsignal, Inc. regarding your use of Litsignal's applications, such as Litsignal Desktop™ and associated documentation ("Software").
+These Litsignal Open Source Applications Terms and Conditions ("Application Terms") are a legal agreement between you (either as an individual or on behalf of an entity) and Atanemi, LLC regarding your use of Litsignal's applications, such as Litsignal Desktop™ and associated documentation ("Software").
 These Application Terms apply to the executable code version of the Software.
 Source code for the Software is available separately and free of charge under open source software license agreements.
 If you do not agree to all of the terms in these Application Terms, do not download, install, use, or copy the Software.

 ### Connecting to Litsignal